sinnate/orange-pi-5-stable-diffusion-webui/README.md

 # How to Install Stable Diffusion WebUI on an Orange Pi 5

 This guide outlines the steps to install Stable Diffusion WebUI on an Orange Pi 5.
-The instructions assume you are using Armbian with Rockship patch, but you can also use RebornOS or any official Orange Pi image.

 Note : I'm currently looking for a way to make RK NPU to work with it.

 Reduce your resolutio, it will take at least 2-6min for a step to complete. anything more 212x212 is **danger territory**